bcmpinc/voxel-engine/README.md

 Voxel-Engine
 ============
-A CPU based sparse octree renderer.
+A CPU based sparse voxel octree renderer.

-**Voxel-Engine** is a program that aims to render voxels, stored in a sparse octree, interactively using mostly the CPU.
+**Voxel-Engine** is a library that aims to render voxels, stored in a sparse octree, interactively using the CPU.
+It does so by combining raytracing with a hierarchical Z-buffer.

-The algorithm works by rendering the cubemap at the location of the camera.
-First it is determined which parts of the cubemap are visible within the viewing pyramid.
-(We have a pyramid instead of a frustum, because we do not have a near and far plane.)
-Then the octree, containing the scene, is rendered to the visible parts of the 6 faces of the cubemap.
-The modified faces are then send to OpenGL and rendered as a cubemap.
+For more information, please read my voxel-engine blog at http://bcmpinc.wordpress.com.

 Dependencies
 ------------